We are The Central American Commision for Maritime Transportation

 News

-The Secretary General of the International Maritime Organization (IMO), Arsenio Dominguez,
+During the 34th General Assembly of the International Maritime Organization (IMO),

-The Central American Maritime Transport Commission (COCATRAM) has the honor to
+The Central American Commission for Maritime Transport (COCATRAM) held a virtual

 Publications